 One of the challenges of a manual, paper-based process is that supporting paperwork and documents may get lost during the approval cycle.

 Another challenge associated with paper is version control with key stakeholders often reviewing documents that have been superseded.

 Similarly, clarifications sought during the approval cycle may not be appended to a paper form.
 For example, an individual might ask a question over the phone or eMail, but the answer might not be stored with the CapEx request form, and somebody else might ask the same question at a different approval level.

 A good CapEx management solution will allow you to save a record of any questions and answers with the request.
-When a senior executive further up the chain authorises the request, they can see all the questions that have been asked, and the answers to those questions.
+When a director authorises the request, they can see all the questions that have been asked, and the answers to those questions.

 The document management capabilities in the system provide centralised control, security, versioning, and management of documents.
 Additionally, system users can collaborate (e.g., author, edit, amend, and annotate) simultaneously on documents, spreadsheets, and presentations.

 Capital expenditure approval software can be hosted in the cloud or on-premise.